rporada/jekyll-now/_posts/2017-1-13-Security-Thoughts.md

 A few other notes as this journey begins.

 I will not often use the term _cyber_.
-I do not find it to be a generally useful term when describing security.
+I do not believe it is a useful term when describing security.
 The current use of the term does not clarify what is being discussed.
 However, if I am using it on this blog it is in the context of the origin of the word and its use in cybernetics that is different.

 > __cybernetics__ (_noun_) -- the science of communications and automatic control systems in both machines and living things